PiTheSnep/mowboard/packages/backend/README.md

 $ yarn dev
 ```

-## SnepServer
+## Gateway

-The API has a gateway server for performing live updates on the frontend and refreshing the bot's cache - information on it can be found [here](https://github.com/catofpoptarts/nyapi/tree/master/src/SnepServer).
+The API has a gateway for performing live updates on the frontend and refreshing the bot's cache - information on it can be found [here](https://github.com/PiTheSnep/mowboard/tree/master/packages/backend/src/gateway).

-## KeppCon
+## Database

 The API also has a wrapper around MongoDB with a whole bunch of utility methods for creating accounts and doing OAuth2 authentication.